-The Mind Association and the Analysis Trust each propose to award a studentship equal to the full-time maintenance grant for an Arts and Humanities Research Council postgraduate studentship, to be held in the academic year 2018–19.
-The deadline for applications is April 13, 2018.
+The Mind Association and the Analysis Trust each propose to award a studentship equal to the full-time maintenance grant for an Arts and Humanities Research Council postgraduate studentship (currently £15,609) in specified academic years.
+The deadline for 2021/22 applications was Thursday 15 April 2021.

 Please see the ‘Conditions’ link to the left of this page for full details of candidate requirements and ‘Applications’ for instructions on how to apply.
 For further questions regarding eligibility or terms of the award please contact the Secretary to the Joint Committee, Dr Ben Colburn, at email@example.com.

 Conditions of the award

 - Candidates for the studentship should be pursuing research at a British university, at the beginning of their academic career, and, at the time of taking up the award, should have completed at least three and no more than five years of full-time research, or the part-time equivalent (candidates may make a case for circumstances that exempt them from these eligibility criteria).

 - Research proposals should be on a subject which falls under the traditional concerns of the journals Mind and Analysis, for example (but not exclusively): metaphysics; philosophy of mind; philosophy of language; epistemology; ethics; political philosophy; aesthetics; logic; philosophy of science; and the history of philosophy.